delington/obsidian-notes/CV.md

 - Review other developers' code
 - Pair programming with other developer
 - Ramp up and help to integrate new developer to the team
-- Unit test for back end
+- Unit and load tests for back end, bug fixes
 - Implement new features on back end
 - Monitoring deployments, CD
-- Bug fixes
-- Participating on team meetups
-- Collaborate with the data access team for API coordination
+- Collaborate with lower (data access) and hi
 - Create Rest APIs for communication with front end
-- Create load tests

 **Database:** DynamoDB